Brands and Trademarks: Everything You Need to Know

 Your logo, taglines, name, and even your packaging are all business assets.
 However, without a trademark, they will not be legally protected.

 As a general rule of thumb, a trademark typically needs to be used when advertising to consumers.
 This is how they connect to the brand itself.
 When consumers associate a specific business name with that brand, this simplifies the trademarking process.
 Ask yourself, is my name, logo, or tagline unique?
 The more a company differentiates itself from other companies in the industry, the easier it will be to develop and file a trademark.

 If you need help with business trademarks, you can post your legal need on UpCounsel' marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.